Brazil Supreme Court rejects latest Lula appeal to run for presidency

 Thursday’s decision was another blow to Lula’s effort to run and pushes the PT closer to choosing former Sao Paulo mayor Fernando Haddad, now running as vice president on the ticket, to stand for the presidency.

-Reporting by Ricardo Brito; Writing by Brad Brooks; Editing by Peter Graff
+Reporting by Ricardo Brito; Writing by Brad Brooks; Editing by Peter Graff and Bernadette Baum